Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ![Related Projects of an Embedded System](./images/Solution.png "Related Projects of an Embedded System")

-At the level of the `*.csolution.yml` file the `target-types:` and `build-types:` are managed, so that a common set is available across all `*.cproject.yml` files the system.
+To manage the complexity of such related a projects, the `*.csolution.yml` file is introduced.
+At this level the `target-types:` and `build-types:` may be managed, so that a common set is available across the system.
+However it should be also possible to add project specific `build-types` at project level. (tdb: `target-types` might be only possible at solution level).

-- `target-types:` typically describe a different hardware target system.
+- `target-types:` describe a different hardware target system and have therefore different API files for peripherals or a different hardware configuration.

-- `build-types:` typically describe a build variant of the same hardware target system.

-Both  for
-  peripherals and the same hardware configuration, but may compile a different variant (i.e. with test I/O enabled) of an application.
+- `build-types:` describe a build variant of the same hardware target.
+All `build-types` share the same API files for peripherals and the same hardware configuration, but may compile a different variant (i.e. with test I/O enabled) of an application.